Clay-Ferguson/quantizr/distro/README.md

 ### IMPORTANT:

-Be sure to update this line in setenv--distro.sh to have your own domain/ip:
+Be sure to update this line in setenv-distro.sh to have your own domain/ip:

     export quanta_domain=localhost